-Fall of even years, Spring.
+Spring of odd years.
 3(3-0) Interdepartmental with Geography.
 Administered by Geography.
-P:M: (CSS 210 or GEO 203 or GEO 206 or GEO 330 or GEO 333 or GEO 259 or GLG 201 or GLG 304 or ISP 203A or ISS 310) or completion of Tier I writing requirement
+P: CSS 210 or GEO 206 or GEO 333 or GLG 201 or GLG 304 or ISP 203A

 Relationships of running water, weathering, gravity, ice, waves, wind, and biota (including humans) to terrain and soils.
 Evolution of landscapes.
 Classical and modern interpretations.